State (website)

-State is a semantic web platform created by London, UK-based Equal Media Ltd. Announced in 2013, and launched in 2014, State aims to build a global opinion network using natural language processing, databases and sentiment analysis.
-It seeks to "democratiz[e] online conversations" by giving equal representation of each person's opinion.
+State was a semantic web platform created by London, UK-based Equal Media Ltd. Announced in 2013, and launched in 2014, State aimed to build a global opinion network using natural language processing, databases and sentiment analysis.
+It sought to "democratiz[e] online conversations" by giving equal representation of each person's opinion.
 As of 2020, the site is inactive.
+Equal Media Ltd was dissolved in 2024.

 History

 Equal Media was founded by Jawbone founder Alex Asseily and his brother Mark Asseily, who raised $14 million in seed financing in May 2012 from funders such as Atomico.

 State launched in closed alpha in May 2013 with around 10,000 users and at TechCrunch Disrupt in September 2013 it launched an invite-only beta release.
 When State launched its mobile app and the platform to the public in February 2014, it had about 30 employees, most of whom work at headquarters in London.
-It also has an office in San Francisco.
+It also had an office in San Francisco.

-Its advisors include Sir Tim Berners-Lee, Deepak Chopra, Troy Carter, Eli Pariser, Andrew Paulson, and Nigel Shadbolt.
+Its advisors included Sir Tim Berners-Lee, Deepak Chopra, Troy Carter, Eli Pariser, Andrew Paulson, and Nigel Shadbolt.